-Internal Revenue Service rules provide that you can carry over to the following plan year up to \$640 (as of 2024) of any balance not used for eligible expenses.
-Any additional balance over \$640 will be forfeited and may not be used for expenses incurred in the following plan year.
+Internal Revenue Service rules provide that you can carry over to the following plan year up to \$500 of any balance not used for eligible expenses.
+Any additional balance over \$500 will be forfeited and may not be used for expenses incurred in the following plan year.

-Please Note: If you are enrolled in the JPMorgan Chase Medical Plan, funds in your Medical Reimbursement Account (MRA) will be used to pay for eligible medical and prescription drug out-of-pocket expenses before your Health Care Spending Account funds are used.
-You need to carefully consider the amount you plan to contribute to the Health Care Spending Account in order to avoid having to forfeit a leftover balance that exceeds \$640.
+Please Note: If you are enrolled in the JPMorgan Chase Medical Plan, funds in your Medical Reimbursement Account (MRA) will be used to pay for eligible medical and prescription drug expenses before your Health Care Spending Account funds are used.
+You need to carefully consider the amount you plan to contribute to the Health Care Spending Account in order to avoid having to forfeit a leftover balance that exceeds \$500.